makrai/notes/bommasani20-contextld-reduction-static-acl.md

 # 3 Setup

-* We begin by verifying that the resulting static embeddings that we derive retain their representational strength, to some extent.
-We take this step to ensure that properties we observe of the static embeddings are consistent with the original contextualized representations.
-Inspired by
+* We begin by verifying that the resulting static embeddings retain repr strengt
+  * to ensure that properties we observe of the static embeddings are consistent with the original contextualized representations
 * we employ an exceptionally simple parameter-free method for converting from contextualized to static representations to
-  * ensure that any properties observed in the latter are not introduced
+  * ensure that any properties observed in the latter are not introduced by cler
   * concerns with probing methods/diagnostic classifiers regarding whether learning can be attributed to the classifier and not the LM (Liu+ 2019a; Hewitt and Liang, 2019)